benjaminbollen/EthKyiv2024-Circles-Commons/README.md

       (ie. mocked version of collateralizing their Circles under the same condition)
     - mock and implementation cannot violate core principles of Circles (eg. different issuence)

+We aim to divide bounty equal over the two tracks, but we reserve the right to make a final decision on how to distribute the total bounty after judging all submissions.

 ## A less-short Introduction to Circles

 Circles is a social money.
 At its most basic it is a simple idea: every human should always have